-The vast array of sizes, textures, colors and shapes of cacti and succulents provides nearly endless diversity for the succulent collector.
+The vast array of sizes, textures, colors, and shapes of cacti and succulents provides nearly endless diversity for the succulent collector.
 Moon cactus plants are known as Gymnocalycium mihanovichii or Hibotan cactus.
-Strangely, the plant is something of a mutant and lacks the ability to produce chlorophyll, which means they must be grafted onto a rootstock with that ability.
-Instructions for how to grow a moon cactus are similar to most succulents, but they are short lived for the family even with good care.
+Strangely, the plant is something of a mutant and lacks the ability to produce chlorophyll, which means it must be grafted onto a rootstock with that ability.
+Instructions for how to grow a moon cactus are similar to most succulents, but these are relatively short-lived, even with good care.

 Moon Cactus Info

-Moon cactus plants come in vibrant bright colors of hot pink, brilliant orange and even an almost neon yellow.
+Moon cactus plants come in vibrant bright colors of hot pink, brilliant orange, and even an almost neon yellow.
 They are commonly sold as gift plants and make lovely window box or southern exposure houseplants.
-These are small plants, generally only ½ inch across, although there are cultivars that get up to 8 inches in diameter.
+These are small plants, generally only ½ inch (1 cm.) across, although there are cultivars that get up to 8 inches (20 cm.) in diameter.

 Propagation of Moon Cactus